artemis19/614project/README.md

 -------------

 1. Jasmine: Automate analysis of repositories
+	1. Generate possible list for manual analysis
 2. Kaitlyn: Extension automation stuff
-	1. Top-1000 by install to see if anything weird in those?
-	2. Random subset of extensions from the store?
+	1. Get all possible extensions from the marketplace - done
-	3. Look for potential typosquating or combosquatting in extension names or repositories?
+	2. Look for potential typosquating in extension names - done
+	3. Generate list of extensions where name/publisher differs from that of repo name?
+3. Jason
-3. Jason: List of potential things to look for in repositories that might be doing weird stuff
+	1. List of potential things to look for in repositories that might be doing weird stuff
+	2. Data analysis?
 4. Do experiments
 5. Data analysis
 	1. Highlight key result/analysis points for paper
 	2. Graphics to display results
-6. Presentation
-7. Final paper
+	3. % of extensions that are verified vs not
+	4. % of extensions where repo names did not match extension install names
+		1. What portion of these are not verified?
+		2. Install counts?
+	5. Some of these extensions are no longer maintained and/or source repos no longer exist -> Should be removed from the store!

+# Extensions

+1. CSV of all extensions from the Marketplace as of Nov-19-2022: `full_allextensions_info.csv`
+2. List of similar extensions based on 1-2 character differences: `similar_extensions`

-# Workflow Automation - Environment Setup
+# Workflow Automation - Environment Setup (NEED TO UPDATE)

 VSCode Linux Setup: [https://code.visualstudio.com/docs/setup/linux](https://code.visualstudio.com/docs/setup/linux)